The Library History Buff

 An unused postal card used by the Oregon State Library to notify a traveling library station that a shipment of books had been made.

-The H. Parmelee Library Co. was founded in Iowa in 1882.
+The H. Parmelee Library Company was founded in Iowa in 1882.
 It developed a rotating "package" collection which it called the University of the Traveling Library.
 The company relocated to Chicago in 1898 where it continued to market its rotating package library as a way of providing "A Thoroughly Equipped and Permanent Library In every Town and Hamlet in America."
+For an interesting take on the H. Parmelee Library Company check out the entry related to it at the Lucile Project website.

 Locations of Traveling Library Artifacts